mengqiaowang/GWAS-ABO/README.md

 ***Binomial model***
-- ABO blood types are treated as a binary trait respectively: e.g. A vs. non-A (B, AB, and O combined)
+- ABO blood types are treated as a binary trait respectively: e.g. O vs. non-O (A, B, and AB combined)

 ***Multinomial model***
 - ABO blood types are treated as a quaternary (four-level) trait: